 Formal photography education

 Now that you’ve decided to embark on a formal photography education, it’s time to explore your options.
 The types of photography instruction available are diverse.
-Here are the three worth focusing on:
+Here are the four worth focusing on:

 - Online photography courses: The benefits of an online course are obvious — you don’t have to leave your house.
 Working online allows you to follow an instructor’s lead without having to worry about going to a physical classroom.
 This also means you can work on the class on your own time, which is great for busy people seeking flexibility.
 At the same time, online courses don’t allow for as immersive an experience because you aren’t interacting with other students and a teacher in person.
 Most of these classes offer a certificate upon completion.

 - Single photography courses: Instead of a long academic series of courses, you can also just take a single course at a learning annex or community center.
 It may meet once a week or so and function as a workshop where students can bring in work and get feedback from a classroom of other students at a similar skill level.
 You can find beginner, intermediate, and advanced classes that touch on a variety of different photography types.
 If you’re in a major city, you probably have more options.
 Again, many of these classes offer a certificate, typically if you complete a certain sequence of classes.

 - College photography degrees: The vast majority of colleges have photography programs, and there are many great graduate photography programs around the world.
 Art schools and photography colleges can offer rich, interdisciplinary exposure to the subject.
 Undergraduate courses can help beginners get acquainted with photography.
 But a graduate program is for the most serious photographers and usually touches on more than just technique — such as photographic history and critical analysis of famous photography.
 Those who complete a graduate photography degree typically earn a Master of Fine Arts (MFA), which can be a helpful degree to have when seeking out photography jobs.